Denver Schools Offering Holistic Nutrition Training

 Source: *National Center for Education Statistics College Navigator

 Red Rocks Community College

 Red Rocks Community College sits just west of Denver in the suburb of Lakewood.
-Founded in 1969, the school has grown to serve nearly 10,000 students with over 150 programs, including those in nutrition.
+Founded in 1969, the school has grown to serve nearly 10,000 students with more than 60 programs, including those in nutrition.

 Associate of Applied Science in Holistic Health